 Now let’s suppose we have a room filled with 100 randomly selected white men from Wyoming who voted in 2008.
 We know only three things about them: their race, gender, and state of residence.
 Because exit poll data found that 67% of white men in Wyoming voted for McCain, a prediction can be made with fairly good accuracy that these 100 men tended to have voted for McCain.
 Someone betting $1 that each man in the room voted for McCain would be right about 67 times and wrong only 33 times and would come out $34 ahead ($67 – $33 = $34).
 Even though young people in the United States and white men from Wyoming had every right and freedom under our democracy to vote for whomever they wanted in 2008, they still tended to vote for a particular candidate because of the influence of their age (in the case of the young people) or of their gender, race, and state of residence (white men from Wyoming).

 Yes, Americans have freedom, but our freedom to think and act is constrained at least to some degree by society’s standards and expectations and by the many aspects of our social backgrounds.
 This is true for the kinds of important beliefs and behaviors just discussed, and it is also true for less important examples.
 For instance, think back to the last class you attended.
 How many of the women wore evening gowns?
 How many of the men wore skirts?
-Students are “allowed” to dress any way they want in most colleges and universities, but notice how few students, if any, dress in the way just mentioned.
+Students are “allowed” to dress any way they want in most colleges and universities (as long as they do not go to class naked), but notice how few students, if any, dress in the way just mentioned.
 They do not dress that way because of the strange looks and even negative reactions they would receive.

 Think back to the last time you rode in an elevator.
 Why did you not face the back?
 Why did you not sit on the floor?
 Why did you not start singing?
 Children can do these things and “get away with it,” because they look cute doing so, but adults risk looking odd.
 Because of that, even though we are “allowed” to act strangely in an elevator, we do not.